AssoEchap/stalkerware-indicators/README.md

 # Stalkerware Indicators of Compromise

-Indicators of compromise (IOC) on Stalkerware applications for Android and iOS
+Indicators of compromise (IOC) for Stalkerware and Watchware applications for Android and iOS

 _Warning: these indicators are not providing a complete detection of stalkerware applications.
 They are based on research from a few people on their free time and many apps are likely missing.
 Use it carefully.
 No detection based on these indicators should not be understood as having no stalkerware installed._

+**If you think you may be victim of a stalkerware application, check [this page](https://stopstalkerware.org/information-for-survivors/)**

 This repository is maintained by [Julien Voisin](https://dustri.org/), [Tek](https://github.com/Te-k) and [Esther](https://github.com/u039b) for the [Echap](https://echap.eu.org/) non-profit organisation.